 Surely you have heard of the famous marshmallow test before.
 If a child is presented with a marshmallow and then asked to refrain from eating it for 15 minutes, with the promise of another marshmallow as a reward, what will she do?
 Will she exercise her self-control and wait for the full reward?
 Or will she discount the additional reward and skip the waiting time?
 How large does the additional reward have to be so she will wait?

 This experiment also works with adults, and their individual discount rates (the size of the future reward that they will reject in favour of an immediate one) provide an inverse measure of their self-control.
 Across many studies and countries, this type of self-control has been found to be lower in low-income people.
 Now self-control is not simply a trait you are born with.
 Rather, it is an ability that can be practised, and the scientific jury is still out on whether it is a finite resource that can be exhausted (a phenomenon called ego depletion) and needs to be replenished through relaxation, or whether it is infinite as long as a person’s mood and physical state remain the same.
-If ego depletion is real, it is another possible way in which a scarcity of resources available for solving problems leads to progressively worse decisions as the need to resist spending “drains” our self-control.
+If ego depletion is real, it is another possible way in which a scarcity of cognitive resources leads to worse and worse decisions as the need to resist spending “drains” our self-control.